 A school in the Diocese asked one of our Social Workers to run a group for Year 6 pupils who were struggling to manage their friendships appropriately.
 The main aim of the group was to 'support and encourage appropriate friendships'.

 Six sessions were delivered in which the girls worked together on:

 - Building awareness of how others experienced them as individuals.

 - Exploring ways to communicate and resolving arguments.

 - What has been learnt and what would you do differently.

-The girls completed 'homework', which gave them an opportunity to practice some of the skills they had learnt in the previous session.
+The girls completed 'homework', which gave them an opportunity to practise some of the skills they had learnt in the previous session.
 At the end of the programme, the children were able to evaluate the impact of the group on their ability to sustain friendships.
 Some of the comments below illustrate how the children experienced the group and what they might do differently in the future.

 'I've experienced having not so many problems.'

 'I felt really comfortable, and I liked that we learnt a lot about friendship.'